Dipsingh/dipsingh.github.io/_posts/2024-08-07-Network-Traffic-Spectrum.md

 ---
 layout: post
-title: Network Traffic Modeling Approaches from Basics to Self-Similar Patterns
+title: Network Traffic Modeling Approaches
 ---

 > The greatest value of a picture is when it forces us to notice what we never expected to see. - John Tukey